-If a single consumption unit consumes 600GWh/year or more of either gas or electricity, then it is clear that their "technical capability to consume" is also greater than 600GWh/year and therefore all contracts for the supply of either gas or electricity (the commodity which is \geq 600GWh/year) to this single consumption unit are reportable.
+If a single consumption unit consumes 600GWh/year or more of either electricity, gas or hydrogen then it is clear that their "technical capability to consume" is also greater than 600GWh/year and therefore all contracts for the supply of either electricity, gas or hydrogen (the commodity which is ≥ 600GWh/year) to this single consumption unit are reportable.
 If a single consumption unit typically has an annual consumption of below 600GWh/year, final customers should make an assessment of the unit's technical capacity to consume.
 To do this, consideration should be given to the consumption capability of the unit in the first instance i.e. the amount of energy that would be consumed if the single consumption unit was to run at its maximum output over a year.

-If on this basis the single consumption unit has a consumption capability of over 600GWh/year, final customers may also consider the import capacity of the unit i.e. the maximum amount of energy (either electricity or gas) that can flow from the network into the unit.
+If on this basis the single consumption unit has a consumption capability of over 600GWh/year, final customers may also consider the import capacity of the unit i.e. the maximum amount of energy (either electricity, gas or hydrogen) that can flow from the network into the unit.
 If this import capacity constrains the unit's technical capacity to a level below 600GWh/year, it is the Agency's view that the unit would not meet the 600GWh threshold.